Theomat/theomat.github.io/_pages/about.md

   - /about.html
 ---

-Since October 2021, I am a PhD student at [LaBRI][LABRI], Université de Bordeaux, under the supervision of [Laurent Simon](https://www.labri.fr/perso/lsimon/) and [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/).
+Since October 2021, I am a PhD student at [LaBRI][LABRI], Université de Bordeaux, under the supervision of [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/) and was also under the supervision of [Laurent Simon](https://www.labri.fr/perso/lsimon/) until April 2022.
-I graduated from [ENSEIRB-MATMECA][ENSEIRB] in September 2021 majoring in AI.
+I graduated from [ENSEIRB-MATMECA][ENSEIRB] in September 2021 with a major in AI.

 You can send me an email at `x@gmail.com` where `x = theomatricon`.